RN to BSN Admissions Criteria

 - This program has an admissions process where students are selected based on a number of factors including personal statement and ability to work independently in an online program.

 - Applicants who graduated from an RN diploma program have additional requirements.
-These applicants should contact an Online Admissions Representative for more information.
+These applicants should contact an Online Admissions Advisor for more information.

 All required application materials must be completed/saved/uploaded as appropriate to the electronic DCN application in order for the college to consider the application for admission to the RN to BSN program option.
 Applications must be submitted by the appropriate deadline as indicated below.
 The application deadlines for the RN to BSN program option are: